 - some fiber (from prebiotic fiber which helps to support healthy gut bacteria and lower the glycemic load of the bar)

 - quality protein; grass-fed beef, collagen or bone broth (I recommend these sources of protein since most people can easily breakdown and absorb them.
-For vegans/vegetarians, I have listed some options for you near the end.)
-The following may be ok if you do not have food sensitivities to the following and gut health is good – organic egg white, grass-fed whey, organic pea, rice or seed protein.
+The following may be OK if you do not have food sensitivities to the following and gut health is good – organic egg white, grass-fed whey, organic pea, rice or seed protein.

 - mostly organic ingredients